Healthy Chocolate Chip Pumpkin Muffins

 - Chocolate Chips: Semi-sweet or dark chocolate chips work.
 Keep in mind if using semi-sweet chips, the muffins will be sweeter.

-How to Make Healthy Pumpkin Chocolate Chip Muffins
+How to Make Pumpkin Banana Pumpkin Chocolate Chip Muffins

 Grab a large mixing bowl, a whisk, and a wooden spoon, and let’s make the batter: